duongnv129/ory-self-hosted/web-demo/docs/implementation-tasks.md

 **Acceptance Criteria**:
 - [ ] Hero section with project description
-- [ ] Three cards for use cases with descriptions
+- [ ] Two cards for use cases with descriptions:
+  - Simple RBAC (Global role hierarchy)
+  - Resource-Scoped RBAC (Per-resource permissions with tenant isolation)
 - [ ] Links to each use case route
 - [ ] Architecture diagram display
 - [ ] Responsive design